Resphinx/Maze/README.md

 # Resphinx.Maze
-A simple multi-level realtime maze generator for Unity.
+A simple multi-level realtime random maze generator for Unity.

 You can either import it as the package or via the source code.
 To use the maze generator you need to do a few steps:
 1. Attach the component Mazer to an object on the scene.
 You can have  multiple mazes in a scene, however, all of them automatically become active once the game starts.
 You will need to pause or deactivate them via script (use pause or inGame fields of Mazer, or alternatively, change how Init is called in Mazer class).
-2. Set the properties of each Mazer component (columns, rows, level count, size and height) and importantly the Prefab Root that is the immediate parent of <b>all</b> maze element <b>sets</b>.
+2. Set the properties of each Mazer component (columns, rows, level count, size and height) and importantly, the Prefab Root that is the immediate parent of <b>all</b> maze element <b>sets</b> and the Character (doesn't need to be your actual character).
-3. You need to define at least one <b>set</b> of kind for floors, columns and different walls, repectively, with PrefabSettings components.
+3. You need to define at least one <b>set</b> of kind for floors, columns and open and closed walls, repectively, through PrefabSettings components.
 Please note that the properties of the elements should match the objects hierarchy.

 # Elements
 1. Get the element <b>sets</b> right: the elements would be children of their sets while the sets are children of the maze root.
 For example, a wall set would be an empty object with an unimportant position or rotation.
 However, it has a child wall object whose (global) position should match the centre of its cell floor, and its (global) rotation should match the direction it is supposed to be on.